Subscribe to receive our Floor Reports covering all the action on the Texas House and Senate floor!

 No significant fiscal implication to the State is anticipated.

 SB 1160 would create the Gulf Coast Protection District composed of the territory in Brazoria, Chambers, Galveston, Harris, Jefferson, and Orange Counties.
-The district would have the power to manage and build coastal barriers or storm surge gates, defer granted authority to counties, build and maintain public recreational facilities and undertake a project recommended in the ecosystem restoration report or the protection and restoration study.
+The district would have the power to manage and build coastal barriers or storm surge gates, defer granted authority to counties, build and maintain public recreational facilities, and provide interior drainage remediation or improvements to reduce additional flood risk for certain projects.

-The board of the district would be able to enter into cooperative agreements with relevant parts of government, enter into contracts and acquire and dispose of property.
+The board of the district would be able to enter into cooperative agreements with relevant parts of government, enter into contracts, and acquire and dispose of property.
+This district would also have the power to exercise eminent domain and to grant tax abatements.

-Texas Action opposes SB 1160 as this bill would expand government by creating another special district with the power to tax and could potentially make private property rights less secure by potentially giving this district the power of eminent domain.
+Texas Action opposes SB 1160 as this bill would expand government and infringe on property rights by creating another special purpose district with the power to tax and exercise eminent domain.